netneurolab/pourmajidian_metabolism-genes/README.md

 The [data](data/) folder includes all data needed to run the scripts.

 ## results
-The [results](results/) folder includes outputs generated from the scripts, including the energy expression matrices and maps.
+The [results](results/) folder includes outputs generated from the scripts, including the energy expression matrices and mean expression maps.